-For information about how to install or upgrade remote agents, see the "Installing or Upgrading Remote Agents" section in the "Automation Platform" chapter of the ElectricFlow User Guide.
+The following table describes the user permissions required to install or upgrade remote agents.
+For information about modifying permissions, see the "Access Control" section in the "Automation Platform" chapter of the ElectricFlow User Guide at http://docs.electric-cloud.com/eflow_doc/FlowIndex.html.